-Tip 1: Try a Nail Thinner
+Invest in a Nail Thinner

-Though proper storage is key, (a dark, cool closet is great), celebrity manicurist and general manager of Base Coat Nail Salon Shelly Hill says her "go-to" method for thinning out nail polish is a drop of pure acetone.
+Celebrity manicurist and general manager of Base Coat Nail Salon Shelly Hill says her "go-to" method for thinning out nail polish is a drop of pure acetone.

-"Just like polish thinners, it's critical to only use one drop of pure acetone in your bottle of nail polish.
-Shake well, and if the polish is still too thick, add one more drop.
-The 'less is more' approach is important to remember—if too much is used, the acetone will break down the makeup of the polish, which will actually lessen its lifespan."
+"Just like polish thinners, it's critical to use only one drop of pure acetone in your bottle of nail polish.
+Shake well, and if the polish is still too thick, add one more drop," says Hill.
+"The 'less is more' approach is important to remember—if too much is used, the acetone will break down the makeup of the polish, which will actually lessen its lifespan."

-4. Avoid storing your bottles in the bathroom—thanks to those long hot showers, the temperature is constantly fluctuating, and humidity can bode badly for your polish's longevity.
+Avoid storing your bottles in the bathroom—thanks to those long hot showers, the temperature is constantly fluctuating, and humidity can bode badly for your polish's longevity.

-"Really, it's best to just toss out the bottles that start to get too sludge-y.
+"It's best to toss out the bottles that start to get too sludge-y.
 After all, polish has a shelf life just like makeup.
 To keep track, try labeling the bottle to remember when you bought it."